actions/actions-runner-controller/README.md

                   number: 80
 ```

+Make sure to set the `spec.tls.secretName` to the name of your TLS secret and
+`spec.tls.hosts[0]` to your own domain.

 Then create this resource on your cluster with the following command:

 ```bash
 kubectl apply -n actions-runner-system -f arc-webhook-server.yaml
 ```

+After this step your webhook server should be ready to start receiving webhooks from Github.

 To configure Github to start sending you webhooks, go to the settings page of your repository
-or organization then click on Webhooks, then Add webhook.
+or organization then click on `Webhooks`, then on `Add webhook`.

-There set the "Payload URL" with
+There set the "Payload URL" field with the webhook URL you just created,
+if you followed the example ingress above the URL would be something like this:

 - https://your.domain.com/actions-runner-controller-github-webhook-server

+> Remember to replace `your.domain.com` with your own domain.

 Then click on "let me select individual events" and choose: